 With your help.

-Below, we’ve outlined three things you can do in your organisation to help your teams build the connections needed for great working relationships.
+Below, we’ve outlined three things you can do in your organization to help your teams build the connections needed for great working relationships.

 1. Encourage employees to share information about themselves